KeystoneDH/2016/schedule.md

 - Carnegie Public Library Special Collections
 - The Nationality Rooms at the Cathedral of Learning

 >You may also feel free to take a short walk and visit the Carnegie Museum of Art and/or the Carnegie Museum of Natural History, both of which are located just across Schenley Plaza from Hillman Library.
-The ticket entrance is no more than a 5-minute walk away (map to entrance here: https://goo.gl/maps/Cv8rbyV2TN32).
+The ticket entrance is no more than a 5-minute walk away ([map to entrance here](https://goo.gl/maps/Cv8rbyV2TN32)).
 Regular adult admission is $19.95.
 Student admission (with ID) is $11.95. **However, if you enter after 3pm, admission is half price!**

->Also close by is the world-renowned Phipps Conservatory and Botanical Gardens, which is no more than a 10-minute walk away (map to entrance here: https://goo.gl/maps/svmq37P1dk62).
+>Also close by is the world-renowned Phipps Conservatory and Botanical Gardens, which is no more than a 10-minute walk away ([map to entrance here](https://goo.gl/maps/svmq37P1dk62)).
 Regular adult admission is $15.00.
 There is no student admission rate.

 **Wednesday 5pm: Keynote (followed by a reception)**
 Location: _Digital Scholarship Commons, Hillman Library, Room G49_